HomeBlogProposals

 April 8, 202613 min readBy Americurial

 A federal proposal isn't creative writing.
-It's a compliance document that has to match a scoring rubric you mostly have to reverse-engineer.
-Most small primes lose proposals not because their solution is wrong but because they're graded on criteria they didn't understand.
+It's a compliance document graded against a rubric you mostly have to reverse-engineer from the solicitation.
+Small primes usually lose not because the solution is wrong, but because they were graded against criteria they never spotted.

 The framework — 1 map, 10 rules